 - Click on settings in your VPN’s software.

 - Turn on the features that you wish to use.
-If you are going to be streaming pirated content or doing anything online that you wish to remain completely private then we recommend turning on the kill switch feature.
+If you are doing anything online that you wish to remain completely private then we recommend turning on the kill switch feature.

 How to Set up OpenVPN Software

 OpenVPN: How to Set up a VPN on Android

 - Download the OpenVPN for Android app here.
 Please bear in mind that OpenVPN for Android is a better (much more fully featured) app than OpenVPN Connect.